 The emulators were those obviously influenced by The Beatles, but with original material.
 The Fourmyula would be the most prominent early example, also successful were their contemporaries The Avengers and, in the early 1980s, The Mockers.
 All acquired psychedelic wardrobes to go with their hook-filled songs.
 The Fourmyula even attempted a concept album, Green B Holiday – everyone wanted to make their own Sgt Pepper – and covered ‘Day Tripper’ on their 1970 live album, which also featured a Wayne Mason original called 'Let It Be' and a guest appearance from Shane.

 After ‘Get Back’, The Fourmyula also pared back their aspirations, with the sparseness of ‘Nature’ and the British R&B of ‘Otaki’.
-Their final statement – the classic Turn Your Back On the Wind, unreleased until 2010 – has the diversity and pacing of Abbey Road, with hard rock, acoustic folk, a big stadium ballad (the title track) and the aforementioned medley, ‘Lullaby’.
+Their final statement – the classic Turn Your Back On the Wind, unreleased until 2010 – has the diversity and pacing of Abbey Road, with hard rock, acoustic folk, a big stadium ballad (the title track).
+Also recorded in the UK, and released in 1971 as their last single, was the aforementioned multi-part suite, ‘Lullaby’.
+Perhaps HMV NZ thought it would emullate the success of ‘Uncle Albert’/‘Admiral Halsey’.

 The early videos of The Fourmyula, The Avengers and The Underdogs all show the comic influence of Help!
 And surely the music-hall act Hogsnort Rupert was inspired by the nostalgia Paul McCartney displayed on songs such as ‘Your Mother Should Know’ and ‘Maxwell’s Silver Hammer’.